ALPOLIC Materials, Guest Blog Post, LUMIFLON, U Miami

 Two categories of paint used to coat MCM are thermoset and thermoplastic.
 Thermosets, such as polyester and FEVE (LUMIFLON) paints, have clear resin bases allowing for a broad range of colors and glosses.
 Imagine adding red food coloring to a glass of water.
 The red color shows through easily, like in Kool-Aid.
 Thermoset paints, once cured, are not susceptible to pressure mottling (uneven or irregular gloss pattern on the painted surface of coil), typically heat or pressure related.
 FEVE paints ensure exceptional color accuracy and provide the widest gloss ranges in the industry.

-Thermoplastics, like the fluoropolymer (Kynar) paints, are a dispersion of 70% PVDF and 30% clear resin.
+Thermoplastics, like the fluoropolymer PVDF (Kynar) paints, are a dispersion of 70% PVDF and 30% clear resin.
 The dispersion results in a milky appearance that does mute colors and limits the attainable gloss rating.
 Imagine adding the same red food coloring to a glass of milk.
 You will end up with pink milk but not bright red.
 Additionally, thermoplastics allow for the paint to soften with exposure to heat or pressure.

 An easy analogy would be to equate thermoplastic paint to an ice cube and thermoset paint to an egg.
 When heated the ice cube becomes water, but if chilled again will be formed back into an ice cube.
 This process can be repeated often.
 A thermoset paint, in contrast, is like an egg.
 When the egg is heated it becomes a fried egg.
 When chilled it becomes a cold fried egg.
 It does not return to the original form.